NicoEpler/Nico_Masters-Void-Raven-Quadcopter/Nuc_Obsidian_Vault/Other ROS2 Stuff.md

 cd ros2_ws/src
 ros2 pkg create NAME_Change_this --build-type ament_python --dependencies rclpy
 ```
 	4. Create a package inside the src folder.
-Nodews are written in packages, which allow us to better organize code and the dependencies between packages.
+Nodes are written in packages, which allow us to better organize code and the dependencies between packages.
 To crteate package, do (python package)(for c++ package use "ament_cmake"):
 	Dependencies are all packages and functionalities that the package uses. rclpy is ros2 python library

 ```Shell